-In 2018 Antrim House will release Knoll’s How I Learned to Be White – 70 poems which trace Knoll’s ancestry, childhood, secular and religious education, and professional life to explore impacts of white privilege on how she sees her role as an aging white woman in a multi-cultural world.
+Antrim House has released How I Learned to Be White – 70 poems which trace Knoll’s ancestry, childhood, secular and religious education, and professional life to explore impacts of white privilege on how she sees her role as an aging white woman in a multi-cultural world.
+Selected poems posted on Antrim House website and for sale on Amazon.

 Tricia Knoll has interwoven intimate details and complex emotions from her own past with the past we call history, and she’s done that weaving in poems about how the concept of race is taught and learned in the United States.
 These poems are about how she grew up, learning as we all do, and how she “went another way” when she understood how she’d been taught to think.
 She’d grown up – like almost all white people in the USA, among adults who were silent or hiding or lying about racism – learning, as if it were a fact, that white means clean.